learn-co-curriculum/phase-1-context-lab/README.md

    passing it a `thisArg`.
 The `bind` function makes a copy of the functionality of its function but with all the `this` stuff hard coded and returns that function.
 That _new_ function can have arguments passed to it during its call with `()` as usual.

 ## Lab

-In this lab you will create functions to pass the same tests as in the previous lab; however, the tests have changed to invoke the function using a record as the execution context instead of passing the record as an argument.
-While the code will stay mostly the same, you're going to need to use `this` a lot more.
+In this lab, we're going to build a time-card and payroll application using the record-oriented approach.
+This lab will feature the same topic and area of work as the previous lab, however how we call and use functions will change with our new knowledge.
+While the code will stay _mostly_ the same, you're going to need to use `this` a lot more.

+The tests guide you to implementing a time card system: when someone enters the company's state of the art technical office, the employee has to insert their card in a time-clock which will record the time they came in.
+When it's time to leave, the employee will "punch out."

+For simplicity's sake, we'll make these assumptions:

+1. Assume that employees always check in and check out
+2. Assume employees always check in and our on the hour
+3. The time is represented on a 24-hour clock (1300 is 1:00 pm); this keeps the math easier and is the standard in most of the world
+4. When timestamps are needed, they will be provided as Strings in the form:
+   "YYYY-MM-DD 800" or "YYYY-MM-DD 1800" e.g. "2018-01-01 2300"
+5. Employees will never work across days i.e. in at 2200 and out at 0400 the next day.

+The lab tests will guide you toward a solution.
+Keep in mind, the goal is to understand how to "grow" an application in "record-oriented" fashion in JavaScript, as well as pass the lab.
+Make sure you're learning about this app design while you pass the solutions.

+Take advantage of your collection-processing strengths that you trained up over the last few lessons.

+Put your code in `index.js`.

 ## Conclusion